Our Board

 Amanda King

-Amanda King brings strong community leadership, cultural knowledge, and regional advocacy experience to the Mirrimpilyi Muurpa-Nara Board.
-She has been actively involved in community working parties and the delivery of cultural and language programs, supporting cultural continuity, community identity, and intergenerational knowledge sharing.
+Amanda King brings strong community leadership, cultural knowledge, and regional advocacy experience to the Mirrimpilyi Muurpa‑Nara Board.
+She has been actively involved in community working parties and in the delivery of cultural and language programs that support cultural continuity, community identity, and intergenerational knowledge sharing.

-Amanda has extensive experience in community engagement and networking, building effective relationships across community, government, and service providers to ensure community voices are heard and reflected in decision-making.
-As a representative of the Murdi Paaki Regional Assembly, she provides valuable regional insight and contributes to broader strategic and advocacy discussions.
+Amanda has extensive experience in community engagement and relationship building across community, government, and service providers, ensuring local voices are reflected in decision-making.
+As a representative of the Murdi Paaki Regional Assembly, she contributes valuable regional insight and supports broader strategic and advocacy efforts.

 Leasa Kelly

-Leasa Kelly brings extensive leadership experience in policy development, program delivery, and governance to the Mirrimpilyi Muurpa-Nara Board.
-She has spent most of her professional career in senior and executive roles across NSW and Commonwealth government, as well as within not-for-profit and Aboriginal community-controlled organisations.
+Leasa Kelly brings extensive executive leadership experience in policy development, program delivery, and governance to the Mirrimpilyi Muurpa‑Nara Board.
+She has held senior roles across NSW and Commonwealth government, as well as within not‑for‑profit and Aboriginal community-controlled organisations.

 Pansy Williams

-Pansy Williams brings strong community-based experience, practical governance knowledge, and frontline support skills to the Mirrimpilyi Muurpa-Nara Board.
-She has been actively involved in community working parties and in the development and implementation of community strategies that respond to local needs and priorities.
+Pansy Williams brings strong community-based experience, practical governance knowledge, and frontline support skills to the Mirrimpilyi Muurpa‑Nara Board.
+She has been actively involved in community working parties and in the development and delivery of strategies that respond to local priorities.

-Pansy has extensive experience providing family support and working as a carer, alongside housing management experience that supports stable, safe, and culturally appropriate housing outcomes.
-Her background in administrative support contributes to effective organisational operations, coordination, and accountability.
+Pansy has extensive experience providing family support and working as a carer, alongside housing management experience that contributes to safe, stable, and culturally appropriate housing outcomes.
+Her administrative background supports effective coordination, compliance, and organisational accountability.

 Our Staff